Worcester Mosque

 The Worcester Islamic Center (WIC), or the Worcester Mosque, is a mosque located in Worcester, Massachusetts.
 The center started its operations in Oct 2005 (Ramadan 1426).
-There is also a Madrasah housed in the same building on the first floor.
+There is also a madrasa housed in the same building on the first floor.
 The website for the school is Alhuda Academy.

 The center was built to replace the earlier mosque in the city, officially called ISGW (Islamic Society of Greater Worcester).
 The ISGW building was not adequate for the size of the congregation during the Friday and Eid prayers.